<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=89122&amp;fmt=gif">

 Advertising revenues across the board started plummeting (including at The Times), leading to job cuts, stripped-back operations and, for some publications, it spelt their demise.

-But more recently The Times has experienced a resurgence Earlier this year, it reported unprecedented growth in digital subscriptions, which are up 60% from 2016.
+But more recently The Times has experienced a resurgence earlier this year, it reported unprecedented growth in digital subscriptions, which are up 60% from 2016.

 Slezak says this renewed life has come from “leading with the story of why this organisation is important and rallying people behind us to support that mission.”